-- 1. Ability to record mentoring as a part of CPD in the CIMA Planner - 2.
+- 1. Ability to record mentoring as a part of CPD in CIMA Planner online - 2.
 Enhance teaching and coaching skills - 3.
 Sharing knowledge and experience, and building upon other people's ideas - 4.
 Personal fulfillment from investing in others - 5.
 Increase professional networking opportunities